 The lettering (typography) is a crucial part of almost all logos, so it’s essential for a designer to have a firm understanding of typography in order to design a successful logo.
 Our designers are directed by Simon, who has a strong passion for traditional and contemporary typography (including, of course, those suitable for online use).
 Each typeface has a personality so some will be better suited to certain scenarios than others, and some should be avoided at all costs… Below: the anatomy of a typeface by fontshop.com.
 In depth consideration of typography can contribute towards good logo design.

 Logos can sometimes benefit from an illustrative component in order to further communicate brand values.
-However this is where ideas really need thought, as illustrations are generally less subtle than typography… An illustration can easily break a logo design… The mistake designers often make when creating an illustration for a logo is being too literal.
+However this is where ideas really need thought, as illustrations are generally less subtle than typography… An illustration can easily break a logo… The mistake designers often make when creating an illustration for a logo is being too literal.
 The best logos convey an idea, rather than trying to tell the whole story of the brand.

-The Nike Swoosh was designed in 1971 by design student Carolyn Davidson, but what does it mean?
+One of the most iconic examples of logo illustration is the Nike Swoosh which was designed in 1971 by design student Carolyn Davidson, but what does it mean?
 Those with an imagination could interpret the shape as perhaps ‘dynamic’, or that it might represent ‘speed’, ‘flight’, or ‘motion’.
 Being abstract, this illustration leaves things up to the imagination of the audience and therefore inspires intellect, rewarding the viewer for considering the meaning of the mark.

 Let’s discuss your logo…